colatusso/canDB.swift/README.md

 For more info take a look at the example project.

-If you want to share any ideas just drop me a line at @colatusso
+If you want to share any ideas just drop me a line at @colatusso.

 # License
 ==============